 A mental health professional will want to make sure that these behaviors, emotions, and thoughts aren’t a result of a substance you may be taking or a general medical condition or injury you’ve sustained.

-The 10 personality disorders are classified into three groups, or clusters.
-These are based on the most representative emotional responses and behaviors:
+The 10 personality disorders are classified into three clusters based on the most representative emotional responses and behaviors:

 Cluster A personality disorders

 Those with cluster A personality disorders have difficulty relating to other people and often behave in a way that others might consider odd or eccentric.

 1. Paranoid personality disorder